 If you have to reschedule then do it and make sure that you keep your big priorities to the front.
 The most important thing is to get all the big priorities done within the week.
 Then advance to your medium priorities.

 The result of this weekly planning and executing around your priorities is simply that you will make significant progress in your OKRs.
 You will make good progress in the week and huge progress over a quarter that way.

-Third step: review your weekly priorities ‘’plan end of week meetings’’.
+3rd step: Review your Weekly Priorities ‘’plan end of week meetings’’.

 Reviewing your weekly priorities ensure focus and prevent “set and forget”.
 Plan Friday meeting to continuously assess progress and share wins, get feedback, share failures, examine issues, and discuss blockers together.
 Also, take advantage of this meeting to update the progress of your OKRs.

 So each Friday, have a conversation with your team.
 If you want to drive motivation further, note your team’s successes and try to point out individual contributions from team members that made a difference in each and every success.

 Providing beer, wine, cake, or whatever is appropriate to your team on a Friday to make them feel cared for and implement your weekly prioritized tasks for the success of your OKRs.

 - Don’t use Mondays meetings as a status report